gmansillo/Firedrive/README.md

 ## Licensing

 The code in this project is licensed under the **GNU General Public License v3.0**.
 You may copy, distribute and modify the code as long as you track changes/dates in source files.

-## Missing stuff

-Someone kindly pointed out to me that the following functionalities are missing in Simple:

--  Bacth file import system
--  Documentation: PHPDoc, Getting started documentation and landing page
--  Better accessibility using ARIA and other optimizations
--  Include bootstrap classes in component's css

-I'll do my best for implementing these as soon as I can.